Hard Margin SVM Explained: Theory and Derivation

 Hard Margin SVM

-where $\bm{x}, \bm{w}$ are $p$-dimensional data vector and $p$-dimensional parameter vector, respectively.
+Here, $\bm{x}$ and $\bm{w}$ are a $p$-dimensional data vector and a $p$-dimensional parameter vector, respectively.

-\begin{align*} \bm{x} = \mat{x_1 \\ x_2 \\ \vdots \\ x_p},\t \bm{w} = \mat{w_1 \\ w_2 \\ \vdots \\ w_p}. \end{align*}
+\bm{x} = \mat{x_1 \\ x_2 \\ \vdots \\ x_p},\t \bm{w} = \mat{w_1 \\ w_2 \\ \vdots \\ w_p}.

 Here, the distance between the separating hyperplane and the data closest to that separating hyperplane is called the margin.

-▲ Find the separating hyperplane $H$ that maximizes the margin $d$.
-Here, the data $\bm{x}_{-}, \bm{x}_{+}$ closest to $H$ are called the support vectors.
+▲Find the separating hyperplane $H$ that maximizes the margin $d$.
+Here, the data $\bm{x}_{-}, \bm{x}_{+}$ closest to $H$ are called support vectors.

-\begin{align*} d = \f{|\bm{w}^\T\bm{x}_{+} + b|}{\|\bm{w}\|} = \f{|\bm{w}^\T\bm{x}_{-} + b|}{\|\bm{w}\|}. \end{align*}
+d = \f{|\bm{w}^\T\bm{x}_{+} + b|}{\|\bm{w}\|} = \f{|\bm{w}^\T\bm{x}_{-} + b|}{\|\bm{w}\|}.

-In finding the optimal segregation hyperplane $H:\hat{\bm{w}}^\T \bm{x} + \hat{b} = 0$, we use the fact that no data exists between the hyperplanes $H_{+}, H_{-}$ as shown above.
+When finding the optimal separating hyperplane $H: \hat{\bm{w}}^\T \bm{x} + \hat{b} = 0$, we use the fact that no data exists between the hyperplanes $H_{+}$ and $H_{-}$, as shown in the figure above.

 \begin{align}